The End of Suffering

 As simple as this is, it requires us to develop certain abilities, historically known as “enlightenment-factors”.
 There are seven of them:

-• Mindfulness – The ability to watch how the mind moves from one thing to another
+- Mindfulness – The ability to watch how the mind moves from one thing to another

-• Investigation of Dhamma – The ability to observe the three characteristics (impermanence, dukka and no-self) of every phenomenon, and the ability to identify distractions (Sensory desire, ill-will, sloth-and-torpor, restlessness-and-worry, and doubt) when they arise.
+- Investigation of Dhamma – The ability to observe the three characteristics (impermanence, dukka and no-self) of every phenomenon, and the ability to identify distractions (Sensory desire, ill-will, sloth-and-torpor, restlessness-and-worry, and doubt) when they arise.

-• Energy – The ability to 6R (Recognise, Release, Relax, Resmile, Return, Repeat) distractions.
+- Energy – The ability to 6R (Recognise, Release, Relax, Resmile, Return, Repeat) distractions.
 Infact the 6Rs capture all seven-factors described here.

-• Joy – The ability to notice the lightness, ease and vibrations in the body-and-mind whenever craving is let go.
+- Joy – The ability to notice the lightness, ease and vibrations in the body-and-mind whenever craving is let go.

-• Tranquility – The ability to peacefully drop craving and relax the body and mind whenever distractions arise.
+- Tranquility – The ability to peacefully drop craving and relax the body and mind whenever distractions arise.

-• Concentration – The ability to allow mind to settle on observing a phenomenon.
+- Concentration – The ability to allow mind to settle on observing a phenomenon.

-• Equanimity – The ability to be undisturbed (or unperturbed) by the physical sensations and mental-content that show up.
+- Equanimity – The ability to be undisturbed (or unperturbed) by the physical sensations and mental-content that show up.

 We have to figure out the right dosages in which each of the above abilities must be developed, in order to reach a steady state (stream-entry) with respect to releasing craving.
 Let’s look at each of them in a bit more detail.

-Mindfulness: Being mindful is means being able to watch how the mind moves from one thing to another.
-Please note that mindfulness doesn’t involve correcting or changing how the mind moves from one thing to another.
-It’s only watching the mind movement exactly as is.
 This can be developed by watching sensations as they show up in consciousness.
-Noting practices, for example, helps us develop the ability to watch our sensation-stream.
+Noting practices, for example, help develop the ability to watch our sensation-stream.
 When we practice noting for an extended period, identifying one major sensation every moment, we will see how our conscious experience of reality is simply a series of sensations (vision, sound, touch, taste, smell, mental-image and mental-talk).

 Investigation of Dhamma: As we get better at watching how the mind moves from one thing to another, we will be able to detach ourselves from the sensation-stream.
 This happens because we will know-by-experience that the sensation stream is not in our control, is not describing who we are, and isn’t happening “within-us” as much as its happening “out-here.”
 The three characteristics (impermanence, dukka and no-self) of all phenomena become obvious.

-• It becomes obvious that every sensation appears, and then disappears soon after.
-It also becomes obvious that sensory experience isn’t happening “in-here” as much as it is happening “out-here” somewhere.
+- It also becomes obvious that sensory experience isn’t happening “in-here” as much as it is happening “out-here” somewhere.

-• It becomes obvious that latching on to any sensation is dukka, because no sensation sticks around longer than it does, and no sensation disappears sooner than it does.
+- It becomes obvious that latching on to any sensation is dukka, because no sensation sticks around longer than it does, and no sensation disappears sooner than it does.

-• It becomes obvious that all sensory experience (vision, sound, smell, touch, taste, somatic, mental-image & mental-talk) happen by themselves, without our control, and is bound by laws-of-physics (albeit not the Newtonian kind).
+- It becomes obvious that all sensory experience (vision, sound, smell, touch, taste, somatic, mental-image & mental-talk) happen by themselves, without our control, and is bound by laws-of-physics (albeit not the Newtonian kind).
 Said in other words, sensory experience is driven by causes and conditions, and is totally impersonal.

 When the three characteristics are observed over and over again, we naturally get to a place where we are inclined to give up any sense of Self we ascribe to sensory experience.
 We give up considering the sensation-stream as me, myself or mine.
-This happens as a natural by-product of knowing that (a) the sensation-stream is not in my control, (b) is not describing who I am (because its driven by the laws-of-physics rather than personality), and (c) is not mine (since I cannot hold on to anything in the stream) and as a matter of fact not happening “within-me”.
+This happens as a natural by-product of knowing that (a) the sensation-stream is not in my control, (b) it is not describing who I am (because its driven by the laws-of-physics rather than personality), (c) it is not mine (since I cannot hold on to anything in the stream) and (d) as a matter of fact it not happening “within-me”, as much as it is happening “out-here” somewhere.

 Energy: Noticing the three-characteristics releases a whole lot of natural energy that keeps us from being carried away by distractions.
 In many ways distractions hijack us, because we get tricked into believing that we can find a bigger, better, grander sense of Self in them.
 The more it becomes clear that there is “no-Self”, the easier it becomes to stay aloof from distractions.